brianchowlab/OSP/README.md

     * Protocols - Folder where any protocol sequence is saved.
     * Screens - Python files for all GUI screens
     * System Settings - Folder where are all files associated with settings are contained.
+    * Raspberry Pi Image - Contains the link to the Raspberry-Pi image file.